beprofit logo

 Marginal revenue is the increase in revenue that you get from the sale of each extra unit of output.
 While marginal revenue can stay constant over a specific output level, it follows the law of diminishing returns and will eventually slow down as your output level increases.

 As a business owner, you can use historical marginal revenue data to analyze customer demand for your products and determine your most efficient and effective prices.
-Finally, this calculation helps you to understand your forecasts because it determines future production planning and schedules.
+Finally, this calculation helps you understand your forecasts because it determines future production planning and schedules.

 Formula